VRConservation/geosp/chapters/01_intro.md

 # Introduction

-Welcome!
-Free and Open Source Geospatial Solutions provides resources and examples of open source geospatial software and solutions.
+Welcome to Free and Open Source Geospatial Solutions.
+This book provides resources and examples of open source geospatial software and solutions.
 Please cite as

 Russell, Vance.
 2024.
 Free and Open Source Geospatial Solutions.
 Jupyterbook.org.

 ## Support

-This book is a free to use resource to anyone.
-If you would like to support me, provide a donation, or buy me a coffee, please go to my [buymeacoffe](https://www.buymeacoffee.com/3point) site.
+This book is free to use for anyone.
+If you would like to support me, provide a donation, or buy me a coffee, please go to my [buymeacoffee](https://www.buymeacoffee.com/3point) site.
 I will be adding chapters and resources in the future.
+Please make to cite it or share with others that might benefit.
 Thank you for your support!

 ## Why this book